g-omarsdottir/shaping-sustainable-surf/README.md

 ### Layout
 ### Wireframes

-Wireframes were designed mobile-first, since the majority of e-commerce purchases are done with mobile devices or tablets.
+Wireframes were designed mobile-first, since the majority of ecommerce purchases are done with mobile devices or tablets.

 Screen sizes smaller than 320 were not considered in the design.